CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **All the project members belonging to a specific CSC project can access the same computing environment in SD Desktop.** Currently, it is possible to **launch 3 Desktops (or workspaces) for each CSC project**.
 Each CSC project has its own virtual private computing environment and **each computing environment is isolated from other CSC projects or CSC accounts, unless you authorize it**.

-* It is the project manager or group leader's responsibility to review the list of members belonging to a project frequently in MyCSC and verify who can access the data present in the project using SD Desktop or SD Connect.
+* It is the project manager's or group leader's responsibility to review frequently the list of members belonging to a project in MyCSC and verify who can access the data present in the project using SD Desktop or SD Connect.
 Remove the project members that do not need to have access to the data when their contribution is no longer needed.

-* SD Connect and SD Desktop has not yeat been security audited.
-Because of that users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by Findata.
+* SD Connect and SD Desktop has not yet been security audited.
+Because of that, users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by Findata.

 ## Login